aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/shapes/managing-ole-objects/extract-ole-objects-from-workbook/_index.md

 {{% alert color="primary" %}}

-Sometimes, you do need to extract OLE objects from a workbook.
-Aspose.Cells for Python via .NET supports extracting and saving those Ole objects.
+Sometimes, you need to extract OLE objects from a workbook.
+Aspose.Cells for Python via .NET supports extracting and saving those OLE objects.

-This article shows how to create a console application in Visual Studio.Net and extract different OLE objects from a workbook with a few simple lines of code.
+This article shows how to create a console application in Visual Studio .NET and extract different OLE objects from a workbook with a few simple lines of code.

 {{% /alert %}}